Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Preliminary: GRPO for Flow Matching

 where $R(s_t,a_t)$ is the per-step reward.
 Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathgrpo} proposes to use a group relative formulation to estimate the advantage for each sample to optimize~\cref{eq:grpo-generic}.

-Flow-GRPO~\cite{shao2024deepseekmathgrpo} proposes to integrate GRPO into flow matching models for online RL post-training.
+Flow-GRPO~\cite{liu2025flowgrpo} integrates GRPO into flow matching models for online RL post-training.
 The iterative denoising process in flow matching can be formulated as a Markov Decision Process~\cite{black2023training}: given a text prompt $c$, the flow model $p_\theta$ samples a group of $G$ images $\{x^i_0\}_{i=1}^G$ and the corresponding sampling trajectories $\{(x_T^i, x_{T-1}^i, \cdots, x_0^i)\}_{i=1}^G$.
 The advantage of the $i$-th image is calculated by normalizing the group-level rewards:

 Finally, GRPO optimizes the policy model by maximizing $\mathcal{J}_\textrm{Flow-GRPO} = \mathbb{E}_{c\sim C, \{x^i\}_{i=1}^G\sim \pi_{\theta_\textrm{old}}(\cdot | c)}f(r,\hat{A},\theta,\epsilon,\beta)$, where